-(1) Production data excludes volumes related to the VPP.
+Production data excludes volumes related to the VPP.
+(1)(2)

-(2) Oil and NGLs production was converted at 6 Mcf per Bbl to calculate total Bcfe production and per Mcfe amounts.
+Oil and NGLs production was converted at 6 Mcf per Bbl to calculate total Bcfe production and per Mcfe amounts.
 This ratio is an estimate of the equivalent energy content of the products and may not reflect their relative economic value.

-(3) Average prices reflect the before and after effects of our settled commodity derivatives.
-Our calculation of such after effects includes gains (losses) on settlements of commodity derivatives (but does not include proceeds from the derivative monetizations in 2023), which do not qualify for hedge accounting burroses.

-(4) The average realized price for the years ended December 31, 2022 and 2023 includes \$10 million and \$15 million, respectively, of proceeds related to a take-or-pay contract.
-Excluding the effect of these proceeds, the average realized price for ethane before and after the effects of derivatives for the years ended December 31, 2022 and 2023 would have been \$19.88 per Bbl and \$9.55 per Bbl, respectively.
+Average prices reflect the before and after effects of our settled commodity derivatives.
+Our calculation of such after effects includes gains (losses) on settlements of commodity derivatives purposes.
+The average realized price for the years ended December 31, 2023 and 2024 includes \$15 million and \$2 million, respectively, of proceeds related to a take-or-pay contract.
+Excluding the effect of these proceeds, the average realized price for ethane before and after the effects of derivatives for the years ended December 31, 2023 and 2024 would have been \$9.55 per Bbl and \$8.99 per Bbl, respectively.
+(4)